azohra/SlackDB/README.md

 A key/value database courtesy of Slack 🙃.
 This is not a joke.

 SlackDB is a middleperson between Slack and your Slack app that facilitates the orchestration of Slack channels across multiple workspaces as a k/v database.
 SlackDB is highly interactive and it natively supports array storage, rollbacks, and democracy.
-All 😈 powered 😈 by 😈 the 😈 cloud.
+All powered by the 😈 cloud 😈.

 The benefits of using slack as a database are:
 * Slack covers the compute
 * Slack covers the persistent storage
 * You can allow users to vote on values using reactions
 * Native support for arrays through Slack's reply threads
-* Roll back 😉 changes by deleting messages
+* Roll back changes by deleting messages
 * Absolutely free

 SlackDB is be extremely useful for Slack apps that need persistant storage but can't justify spinning up an entire database.
 Obviously, it isn't as performant as a dedicated database but it's easy to use, free (in just about every sense), and has a few unique interactability features.